New constraints on H_0 and Omega_M from SZE/X-RAY data and Baryon Acoustic Oscillations: Introduction

 \section{Introduction}

-Ten years ago, two different teams using SNe type Ia as standard candles announced that the expansion of the Universe is speeding up and not slowing as believed by the cosmology community\cite{RiessPerl}.
-The authors interpreted their results as implying that the cosmological constant $\Lambda$ is greater than zero, an assumption that is not only surviving but has been strengthened in the last decade by many independent astronomical observations\cite{Astier,Sper07,LSS,BAO,Allen,Ages} (see also Peebles and Ratra\cite{Ratra}, and Padmanabhan\cite{PAD} for reviews).
+The so-called Sunyaev-Zeldovich effect (SZE) is a small distortion on the Cosmic Microwave Background (CMB) spectrum provoked by the inverse Compton scattering of the CMB photons passing through a population of hot electrons, such as intra galaxy cluster medium \cite{SunZel72,Itoh98}.
+The SZE is proportional to the pressure intregrated along the line of sight, $\Delta T_{SZE}/T_0 \propto \int n_{e} T_{e}dl$, where $T_0$ is the CMB temperature, $n_e$ and $T_e$ are the density and temperature of electrons in intracluster gas, and its magnitude is $\Delta T_{SZE}/T_0 \approx 10^{-5}$ independent of redshift.
+On the other hand, X-ray emission from the intracluster gas has a different dependence on the density of electrons, $S_{X}\propto \int n_{e}^{2}\Lambda_{eH}$, where $\Lambda_{eH}$ is the X-ray cooling function.
+It is possible to take advantage of the different density dependencies in these phenomena and evaluate the angular diameter distance (ADD) of the galaxy cluster by \cite{Barttlet04,SilWhi78,Caval79}

-On the other hand, until now there is no consensus about the present value of the Hubble parameter even when the estimates of $H_0$ are limited to the Cepheid period-luminosity relation and the correlation of the luminosity at maximum light for SNe type Ia.
-For instance, Riess {\it et al.}\cite{Riess05} using a hybrid sample composed by Cepheids in galaxies and recent type Ia SNe concluded that $H_0=73\pm 6$ $km.s^{-1}.Mpc^{-1}$ while Sandage\cite{Sand06} and coworkers based on data from the Hubble Space Telescope (HST) key project are claiming that $H_0=62\pm 5$ $km.s^{-1}.Mpc^{-1}$.
-Therefore, is still worthwhile to improve the direct local estimates of $H_0$, and, probably, more important, to investigate their concordance with independent methods.
-An interesting one is provided by the combination of Sunyaev-Zel'dovich Effect (SZE) and measurements of X-ray surface brightness from galaxy clusters.
+{where $z$ is the redshift os galaxy cluster and $\theta_{c}$ is its core radius obtained from the SZE and X-ray analysis}.
+Hence, it is possible to construct a Hubble diagram with which some cosmological parameters, such as, matter density, dark energy density, Hubble parameter ($H_{0}$), etc, can be estimated \cite{Barttlet04}.

-The so-called SZE is a small distortion on the Cosmic Microwave Background (CMB) spectrum provoked by the inverse Compton scattering of the CMB photons passing through a population of hot electrons\cite{SunZel72,Itoh98}.
-Observing the temperature decrement of the CMB in the direction of galaxy clusters and the X-ray spectrum emitted by the hot electron gas pervading the cluster, it is possible to break the degeneracy between concentration and temperature\cite{DEG}, and, therefore, to calculate the angular diameter distance (ADD)\cite{SilWhi78,Barttlet04,Caval79}.
 This technique for measuring distances is completely independent of other methods (as the one provided by the luminosity distance), and it can be used to measure distances at high redshifts directly.
 Review papers on this subject have been published by Birkinshaw\cite{Birki99} and Carlstrom, Holder and Reese\cite{Carlstrom02}.
-More recently, such a technique has been applied for a fairly large number of clusters\cite{Reese02,Jones05,DeFilippis05,Boname06,Roque06}.
+More recently, such a technique has been applied for a fairly large number of clusters\cite{Reese02,Jones05,DeFilippis05,Boname06,Roque06,Mas01}.